dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 * Added setting allowing admin to specify API base URL.

 == Upgrade Notice ==

+= 0.4.2 =
+This version adds compatiblity with Internet Explorer and fixes chat box rendering issues for some Wordpress installations.

 = 0.2.1 =
 This verison fixes a bug from 0.2.0 where settings changes do not take effect.